rishicodely/aifirst-crm-hcp/README.md

 An AI-driven CRM module for pharmaceutical field sales reps to log interactions with Healthcare Professionals (HCPs) via natural conversation instead of manual form-filling.
 The entire form on the left is populated and edited by an LLM agent on the right — users never type into the form directly.

-Built as Round 1 Task 1 of the Masarrati IT Studio assignment.

 ---

 ## Demo Flow